 Remember to only leave it open a crack and if you do this with your toddler, get some window safety limiters that stop them from pushing the window open any wider and potentially having a nasty accident.

-Have a small fan in the room can really help.
+Having a small fan in the room can really help.
 Don’t have it pointing directly at your child as you’ll find they will get chilly in the night in a direct breeze.

 Some people also swear by putting large bottles of frozen water in front of the fan to cool the room.